Mobile menu icon

 Appeals, complaints and discipline

-Academic appeals
+Academic Appeals

-• Stage One (Doctoral Academy)
+• Stage One (Doctoral Academy – for details, see below section).

-• Stage Two (Faculty)
+• Stage Two (Faculty).

 • Stage Three (review stage – central Teaching & Learning Delivery team).

-Stage one
+Stage One

-If the researcher is not satisfied with the Stage One appeal outcome, they have the opportunity to submit a Stage Two appeal to Faculty, details of which will be included in the Stage One appeal outcome letter.
+If the student is not satisfied with the Stage One Appeal outcome, they may submit a Stage Two Appeal to the Faculty.

-Further support
+Further support for Academic Appeals

 Complaints, both informal and formal, should be made as soon as possible, and in any case within eight weeks of the events or actions (or lack of actions) that have prompted the complaint.

-Further support for researchers regarding complaints:
+Further support for Student Complaints